 Individuals must be at least 18 years of age to participate in clinical training.

-This certificate requires a non-refundable $50 background check fee and a one-time $30 fee for random drug screen(s).
+This certificate requires a non-refundable $50 background check fee.

 For additional information on occupational profile, please click here.

 The words career and job are very different.
 To be specific, a job is what you show up to for work; a career spans your lifetime and includes your education, training, professional memberships, and is something you love doing.

 The program accepts students twice a year utilizing a competitive application process.
 The application deadlines are November 5 (for January cohort) and May 18 (for July cohort).
 Please contact SSA's for questions about this program.
 The first step is to fill out the application for Bridgerland Technical College Brigham City Campus Application

 WorkKeys Assessment: Workplace Documents (Level 5), Graphic Literacy (Level 5), and Applied Math (Level 5).
 (Please note: A composite ACT score of 17 or a composite SAT score of 930 can waive assessment requirements if taken no more than four years prior to enrollment. ) Prospective students must successfully complete the basic academic assessment and provide a copy of the Assessment Center letter and score sheet with their completed application.
 Schedule an appointment here or call (435) 750-3188.
 Individuals must apply for admission into the program.

 Bridgerland Technical College participates in a variety of assistance programs that aid students in covering the costs associated with enrollment in full-time certificate programs.
 The Financial Aid Office provides information for grants, scholarships, and VA education benefits.
 Bridgerland Technical College does not participate in or endorse any loan program.
 The Financial Aid Office is located at the Main Campus, 1301 North 600 West.

 Pell Eligible: Yes

 Cohorts begin in January (first Monday) and July (first Monday)